danielaparker/jsoncons/doc/md/Home.md

 All core jsoncons classes and functions are in namespace `jsoncons`.
-Extensions are in namespace `jsoncons_ext`.

 ### Roadmap